Are you struggling to get more clients for your accounting business?

 The solution?
 Building your email list.

-For example, if you help freelancers with their tax you could make a checklist for how to prepare for tax season.
-At the end of your lead magnet, include a call-to-action to hire you for those that want to skip the admin and let someone else handle it.
+For example, if you help freelancers with their taxes, you could make a checklist for preparing for tax season.
+At the end of your lead magnet, include a call-to-action to hire you for those who want to skip the admin and let someone else handle it.

 Other types of lead magnet ideas include:

 - Cheat sheets

 Once you have people on your email list, you can nurture the relationship and promote your offers and tips via a weekly or monthly newsletter.

 Yup, I’m talking about newsletters, and why not?
 People love them!

 Why the surge in popularity?